biofuture/Ublastx_stageone/README.md

 ###Stage one pipeline

-When meta-data.txt is prepared, then put all your fastq files into one directory in your local system (notice the name of your fastq files should be Name_1.fq and Name_2.fq). your can give -h to show the help information.
+When meta-data.txt and database files are prepared, then put all your fastq files into one directory in your local system (notice the name of your fastq files should be Name_1.fq and Name_2.fq). your can give -h to show the help information.
 Examples could be found in source directory example, in example directory run test:

 `nohup ../ublastx_stage_one  -i inputfqs -o testoutdir -m meta-data.txt -c -n 2`